Routing protocols in networking and its types.

 Distance Vector Routing Protocol –

-When routers use Distance Vector Routing Protocol between them.
-Each router advertises its routing table at a periodical interval or at the network topology change to all directly connected routers.
+When routers use Distance Vector Routing Protocol between them, each router advertises its routing table at a periodic interval or at the network topology change to all directly connected routers.
 The update receiver router updates the routing tables and does advertise to their neighboring routers if needed.
-This way a change in network topology propagates to all networks.
+This way, a change in network topology propagates to all networks.

 Routing Information Protocol(RIP)-